ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 -   __F01 Navigation Bar__

     - The navigation bar has an initial consistent look and placement on the main page, with all three pages (when completed) of the website ready to support easy navigation.
-As well as the initial Home page, the site will include a simple Logo, Menu and Contact links and should be responsive on multiple screen sizes.
-For smaller screens, such mobile devices, the Home, Menu and Contact links move to under the Logo.
+As well as the initial Home page, the site will include a simple Logo, Classes and Contact links and should be responsive on multiple screen sizes.
+For smaller screens, such mobile devices, the Home, Classes and Contact links move to under the Logo.

 - __Fxy Footer__